kyunbhaii/FootFall-Counting-YOLOv-BoT-SORT/README.md

 ## Summary

 This logic integrates detection, tracking, and geometric reasoning to ensure that only valid, directionally consistent crossings are counted.
-It is highly adaptable to different camera angles, crowd densities, and motion speeds, making it suitable for real-world applications like:
+It is highly adaptable to different camera angles, crowd densities, and motion speeds.

-- Entrance monitoring
-- Retail analytics
-- Transportation flow analysis
-- Crowd management systems